FederatedAI/FATE/doc/federatedml_component/shap.md

 For the concern of privacy protection, when running KernelSHAP on linear models, **for every host, we combine their feature space as one united federated feature**[4].

-Figure above demonstrate the process of Hetero KernelSHAP
+Figure below demonstrate the process of Hetero KernelSHAP

 ![Figure 3: SHAP](../images/KernelSHAPProcess.png)